rn1hd/rn1hd/README.md

 - The scope of the **Full Stack Developer** is very broad. **Software Development Life Cycle (SDLC)** is the framework that I am applying in my work ethic. **Design** is the third phase of SDLC where I can showcase my creativity with the following:
   - Develop software architectural patterns that I can discuss to the development team
-  - Software prototypes that I can present to my clients for approval before proceeding to the implementation stage where coding skills are often being used
+  - Software prototypes that I can present to my clients for approval before proceeding to design-to-development handoff
-  - Presenting visual chart representations
-  - Promotional marketing advertisements that I can showcase to the public community
+  - Promotional advertisements that I can showcase to the marketing team

 #### **Question #4: Documentation development is your primary duty as a technical writer.
 How is this beneficial in the business?**